 But come one, come all, there's plenty of Zin to go around.

-Friday features a series of seminars that allow attendees to taste flights of wines in a guided fashion with commentary from winemakers.
-That evening a winemakers dinner features a live auction and a silent auction.
+Friday features a series of seminars under the banner of "Forums of Flavors" that allow attendees to taste flights of wines in a guided fashion with commentary from winemakers.
+That evening a winemakers dinner (dubbed "Casablanca") features a live auction and a silent auction.
 You can buy some great wine while supporting the ZAP organization, and then you can have a great meal while a winemaker pours a selection of their wines and answers all the questions you ever might have about making Zinfandel.

 The event tends to get a little crazy as the afternoon progresses, both in terms of the size of the crowd and its level of inebriation, but don't let that stop you from showing up early, enjoying yourself, and then making your exit before the sloshing and stumbling begin.

 Sadly, I'm going to miss this year's tasting, but I hope some of you will enjoy and let me know how the 2011 wines are looking.